troperville

 • The story of one of the men that has to go down onto the sea floor to find any large groups of zombies that are still wandering around under the sea.
 He comes across a wreck from the war, goes down to check it, and falls down through the floorboards, into a room full of zombies.
 They all grab at him with their arms but he's saved by the fact that he's wearing one of those old-timey diving suits.

-• Comes with a Suspiciously Specific Denial on the interviewee's part that implies recurring nightmares.
+• Comes with a Suspiciously Specific Denial on the interviewee's part that heavily implies recurring nightmares.
 "If I ever had a recurring nightmare, and I'm not saying I do, because I don't, but if I did, I'd be right back in there, only this time I'm completely naked...
 I mean I would be".
-In-world example?

 • North Platte being invaded by a horde of zombies.

-• The survivors in Canada turning to cannibalism out of desperation..
+• The survivors in Canada turning to cannibalism out of desperation.
 The interviewee did say the soup smelled good, though...
 "By Christmas Day, there was plenty of food."

 • That entire segment counts.
 It's downright horrifying to see how a camp of normal people managed to devolve into desperate, paranoid psychopaths, starving and freezing to death.